GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 - **Cognitive load**
   > refers to how much a developer needs to know in order to complete a task.
 - **Unknown unknowns**
-  > it is not obvious which pieces of code must be modified to complete a task, or what information a developer must have to carry out the task sucessfully.
+  > it is not obvious which pieces of code must be modified to complete a task, or what information a developer must have to carry out the task successfully.

 ## Causes of Complexity